 It is our long term goal to bring more of Portlandia's magic to Hedonisia!
-As part of that slow process, the Community Director, Mojo lives part of the year at our micro-community in Portland and is a volunteer and blogger at Sex Positive Portland.
+As part of that process, the Community Director, Mojo lives much of the year at our Micro-Community in Portland and is a volunteer and blogger at Sex Positive Portland.

-Our commitment to Ecofeminism is evident in the Hedo Portfolio of Feminist Entrepreneur web projects dealing with the matters of reproductive rights and eco-friendly natural birth control as well as other eco-feminist principles we practice on the community.
+Our commitment to Ecofeminism is evident in the Hedo Portfolio of Feminist Entrepreneur web projects dealing with the matters of reproductive rights and eco-friendly natural birth control.

 As well as offering eco-friendly lodgings, Hedonisia is very active in socially progressive causes through our portfolio of eco-feminist web projects.

-Volunteers or Interns who have worked on and care deeply about these projects are given Friends of Hedonisia status!
-In other words, they become Community Members and Friends who then have priority over other applicants if returning for another stint at our little jungle community!
+Volunteers or Interns who have worked on and care deeply about these projects are considered Community Members and Friends who then have priority over other applicants if returning for another stint at our little jungle community!

-We are a small sustainable community but our activities range far and wide!
+We may be a tiny community but our web projects have a global reach!
 Even if you are not coming to Hedonisia to stay as a Guest, Volunteer or Intern there are still ways you can help to support our community and the work we are doing.

 To support us with our local community activities and projects you can simply donate directly via Paypal or you can purchase our Hedonisia Handbook on Sustainable Community Management!

-With the assistance of a over 30 Hedonisia 'eco-feminist' volunteers and interns, our web projects are slowly having impact!
+With the assistance of over 30 Hedonisia 'eco-feminist' volunteers and interns, our web projects are slowly having an impact.
 For example, NaturalMiscarriage.org, a feminist enterprise pro-choice website we manage, has been visited by over 1 million women around the world.